sys-bio/tellurium/docs/antimony.rst

 Occasionally, the unit system of a submodel will not match the unit system of the containing model, for one or more model elements.
 In this case, you can use conversion factor constructs to bring the submodule in line with the containing model.

-If time is different in the submodel (affecting reactions, rate rules, delay, and ‘time‘), use the ‘timeconv‘ keyword when declaring the submodel:
+If time is different in the submodel (affecting reactions, rate rules, delay, and ‘time‘), use the ``timeconv`` keyword when declaring the submodel:

 ::